paceaux/McSandy/README.md

 ### How can I make it better ?
 If you'd like to contribute, just clone the repo.
 All of the 'editable' assets are in the `preAssets` folder.
 The HTML files are in their own folder.
 Grunt.js will build the files in `postAssets`, and generate a file called `post-mcsandy.html` for you.

+## Upcoming Features ##
+ + add external JS/CSS (will require offline validation to make sure that it'll work if no internet)
+ + Export to File (download a project to a single file, or download a particular asset)

 ## Recently done ##
  + got the flex layout working properly, header, main area, and footer distributely evenly
  + can now load projects from local storage